-IFRS 9 prescribes that historical expected credit losses should be adjusted for forward looking information to reflect macro-economic and market conditions.
-The closure of retailer forecourts from 24 March 2020 would be expected to have an adverse effect on the cash flows of retailers and credit risk is therefore likely to be increased over this period.
+IFRS 9 prescribes that historical expected credit losses should be adjusted for forward-looking information to reflect macro-economic and market conditions.
+The closure of retailer forecourts during the year ended 31 March 2021 has had an adverse effect on the cash flows of retailers and is likely to increase credit risk looking forward as Government support is withdrawn.